ToniaEtim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. No permission to everyone except the user
 9. Set the mode of files
-10. Set mode of the file hello the same as olleh 11.Owner,group users and others execute permission in all subdirectories, regular files uunchanged
+10. Set mode of the file hello the same as olleh
+11. Owner,group users and others execute permission in all subdirectories, regular files unchanged
+12. Make directory with permission 751 in the working directory